 Rosendale is an occasional weekend anchor who fills in for Russell’s first deskmate at WNBC.

-“David Ushery (right) deserves the job,” Simmons admits.
+“David Ushery (pictured at left) deserves the job,” Simmons admits.
 “He’s been passed over any number of times, and I don’t have a clue why.
 He’s a very, very talented man.”

 Ushery is Scarborough’s main back-up.